sachin3098/SQL-Data-Analysis/README.md

 To extract relevant information and create meaningful insights using SQL.<br>

 **Action:**<br>
-1)Load SQL extension in Jupyter notebook.
+1)Load SQL extension in Jupyter notebook.<br>
-2)Connect MySQL database to Jupyter notebook.
+2)Connect MySQL database to Jupyter notebook.<br>
-3)Check the dimensions of the dataset like no.of rows and columns.
+3)Check the dimensions of the dataset like no.of rows and columns.<br>
-4)Check for null value using SQL.
+4)Check for null value using SQL.<br>

 **Result:**<br>
 Here are some meaningful insights:<br>